ts-koyama/CMD-project/README.md

 ## Modification

-This is a simple framework for constructing an agent AI system that calculates fundamental programs in materials science and engineering.
+This is a simple framework for constructing an agent AI system that calculates fundamental programs on free energy calculation and phase-field simulation.
 You can mofify the sample codes by relaceing the tools part to your original code.

 ## Reference